stormdirus2/nox/README.md

 ### Spiders..
 * Avoid the sun
 * Are immune to fall damage
-* Places a cobweb at the victims' location upon successful attack
+* Place a cobweb at the victims' location upon successful attack

 ### Cave Spiders..
 * Inherent changes from Spiders